Platform of the Libertarian Party of Colorado

 The most heinous murders in Colorado are presently subject to the death penalty, or state-sponsored execution.
 Only two executions have been carried out in the state of Colorado since the death penalty was reinstated in 1984, and only six have been sentenced to death, while the additional legal proceedings, appeals, and paperwork associated with the capital punishment process costs the state over $600,000 every year.

 Beyond the financial cost of the death penalty, as compared to life imprisonment, the death penalty overlooks the possibility of justice, forgiveness, or recompense.
-While a murder is not reversible, a convicted murder in prison can work to provide some degree of restitution to the family of his victim, an outcome that is impossible if the death penalty is imposed.
+While a murder is not reversible, a convicted murderer in prison can work to provide some degree of restitution to the family of his victim, an outcome that is impossible if the death penalty is imposed.

 Most importantly, the death penalty is irreversible and no recompense can be made for an execution later found to be in error.
 Given the fallibility of any judicial system, punishments that cannot be reversed or compensated for should not be levied.
 Even if the death penalty were morally appropriate, it cannot be implemented without risking the execution of innocents.